📡 Bandwidth Calculator

 How do I calculate bandwidth for file backup?

 Use the transfer time calculator on this page.
 Enter your backup data size (e.g., 500 GB) and your upload speed.
 With a 50 Mbps upload, 500 GB takes about 22 hours.
 For nightly backups, ensure your backup window fits: 500 GB needs 6.25 MB/s sustained, so you need at least 50 Mbps upload capacity available during the backup window.
+Note: most home broadband plans have significantly lower upload than download speeds — a 100 Mbps connection may only offer 10–20 Mbps upload.
+Check your upload speed specifically when planning backups.

 Related Calculators

-Explore other financial tools
+Explore other tech tools